apache/beam/website/src/documentation/programming-guide.md

  languages: int, long, string, etc.
 * Often a field type can be marked as optional (sometimes referred to as nullable) or required.

-Oten records have a nested structure.
+Often records have a nested structure.
 A nested structure occurs when a field itself has subfields so the type of the field itself has a schema.
 Fields that are  array or map types is also a common feature of these structured records.